jfalkner/github_project_management/README.md

 }
 ```

 You'll need to also make a template for the what will become the weekly summary that gets posted in GitHub.
 This is how you customize the issue's description to include links and relevant information.
-The template is just a markdown file that you make next to the script.
+The template is a markdown file that you make next to the script.
 Below is an [example](demo/example_template.md).

 ```md
 @jfalkner CC @jfalkner/demo